EUGLOH Knowledge Transfer Forum

 Join us in Porto at the EUGLOH Knowledge Transfer Forum, a dynamic event dedicated to fostering collaboration and innovation among EUGLOH partners and beyond!

-This forum will bring together experts and enthusiasts from various fields to explore the latest trends and best practices in knowledge transfer.
+This exclusive two-day event will bring together experts and enthusiasts from various fields to explore the latest trends and best practices in knowledge transfer.
 Participants will engage in hands-on sessions focused on technology transfer, career services, community engagement and open innovation, while enhancing skills and expanding professional networks.

 Mode Physical